 This coordinated focus has allowed the Grand River’s water quality to improve over the years as evidenced by the most recent Grand River Assessment from the Michigan Department of Natural Resources dated June 2017.

-This brings us to today, the Grand has become a world class fishery and one of the best steelhead and smallmouth bass fisheries in the state.
+This brings us to today, the Grand has become a world class fishery and one of the best steelhead, smallmouth bass and northern pike fisheries in the state.
 It now holds over 95 native fish species with a total 108 fish species inhabiting the watershed.

 The Grand River has provided many an angler with Master Angler Awards for species that include carp and flathead catfish to rainbow trout (steelhead), brown trout, lake trout and chinook salmon.